-The ricQN group requests a quasi-Newton optimization with BFGS updates [3] of an on-the-fly optimized internal-coordinate based initial guess for the Hessian.
-The following parameters may be set:
+The ricQN group requests a quasi-Newton optimization with BFGS updates [6] of an on-the-fly optimized internal-coordinate based initial guess for the Hessian.

 parameter description maxSteps (optional) max. number of steps, default: 50 dX (optional) convergence reached only when maximum displacement (length of displacement vector of a single atom) is less than this value (in bohr).
 Default: 0.01 dF (optional) convergence reached only when maximum force (length of force vector of a single atom) is less than this value (in Hartree/bohr).
 Default: 0.001 dEnergy (optional) convergence reached only when change in en- ergy is less than this value (in Hartree).
-Default: 10^{-4} ${ t nProjectors}$ (optional) number of previous steps to use for BFGS updates.
-Default: 10 ${\tt maxStepLength}$ maximum allowed displacement (length of displacement vector for a single atom) in bohr.
-Larger steps are re- duced by the trust radius method to a value close to the maximum (within 1%).
-Default: 0.3 ${ t softModeDamping}$ (optional) Initial value for Hessian shift (in Hartree/bohr 2).
+Default: $10^{-4}$ nProjectors (optional) number of previous steps to use for BFGS updates.
+Default: 10 maxStepLength maximum allowed displacement (length of displacement vector for a single atom) in bohr.
+Larger steps are re- duced by the trust radius method to a value close to the maximum (within $1\%$ ).
+Default: 0.3 ${\tt softModeDamping}$ (optional) Initial value for Hessian shift (in Hartree/bohr ).
 This is overriden with the first successful fit of a positive shift parameter.
 Default: 1e-2. driftFilter (flag) Project out the average force and displacement.
 Default: yes, if no constraints are used.

+Default: yes, if no constraints are used.
 The group must contain a bornOppenheimer group to specify the electronic loop.
 The ricQN group may contain a ric group (see Sec.
 5.3.1 to define the internal coordinate generation.
 If left out, default parameters are used, and output from the internal coordinate setup is suppressed.